 - 1/4 teaspoon pepper, or to taste

-- 1 tablespoon Worcestershire sauce, if desired (my addition from childhood memory)
+- up to 1 tablespoon Worcestershire sauce, as desired

 - 1/2 cup peas, blanched, or frozen